 World Space Week (WSW) is an important international event celebrated since 1999, according to a United Nations (UN) resolution.
-The week long celebrations held from October 4 to 10 of every year, commemorate two milestones in Space exploration; 4th October marking the launch of the first man- made satellite, Sputnik-1 in 1957 and 10th October marking the day on which the UN declaration for peaceful uses of outer Space came into force in 1967.
+The week-long celebrations held from October 4 to 10 of every year, commemorate two milestones in Space exploration; the 4 th October marking the launch of the first man-made satellite, Sputnik-1 in 1957, and the 10 th October marking the day on which the UN declaration for peaceful uses of outer Space came into force in 1967.

 SPACE celebrates World Space Week in October, every year: